Alcohol and Domestic Abuse

 How Alcohol Affects Domestic Abuse

 To be perfectly clear, alcohol and alcoholism are never a sole trigger for, or cause of, domestic abuse.
 Rather, they are compounding factors that could eventually trigger intimate partner abuse in a violent individual.
-There is a misconception that when someone is an alcoholic who commits domestic abuse, that becoming sober will fix this issue.
+There is a misconception that when someone is an alcoholic who commits domestic abuse becomes sober they will no longer be abusive or violent.
 While reclaiming their sobriety can put a stop to regular abuse, that does not solve the core issue.
 Rather, it buries it under that person’s own shame and guilt but can still come out later in time.
 Only by fully confronting the underlying reasons for the abuse, can someone who abuses their partner be treated.

 Can Alcohol Trigger Domestic Abuse?